bartekk3007/EnumClass/README.md

 # EnumClass
-Example of enum class with static_cast&lt;int> conversion of enum class object
+Example of enum class (instead of ordinary enum) with static_cast&lt;int> conversion of enum class object